njraladdin/adk-typescript-agent-maintainer/project.md

 progress:
 - coder context gatherer agent is working.
 - coder writes code based on context

-agent workspace: clone repo and setup project in agent workspace (not by agent, before agent callback),
+- agent workspace: clone repo and setup project in agent workspace (not by agent, before agent callback)

-validate: update files there, build project and run tests
+validate: update files there, build project and run tests use vertex: use vertex gemini api with credits instead of free gemini one

 code writer: write code, validate by building and running tests, correct if necessary